nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public com.bitcasa.cloudfs.File[] listFileVersions(String path, int startVersion, int stopVersion, int limit) throws BitcasaException, IOException
    :outertype: RESTAdapter

-   List File Versions
+   List the versions of specified file.

-   :param path: String file path
+   :param path: File path of the file whose versions are to be listed.
-   :param startVersion: Integer starting file version
+   :param startVersion: Start version of the version list.
-   :param stopVersion: Integer Ending version
+   :param stopVersion: End version of the version list.
-   :param limit: Integer file Limit
+   :param limit: Limits the number of versions to be listed down in results.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs.
    :return: A list of file meta data results, as they have been recorded in the file version history after successful meta data changes.